Roll Forming Blog

 Any raw material is possible, as long as the metal is ductile and comes in a coil.
 Check out this post on the roll form line to learn more about the process.

-Roll formers sometimes offer assembly and finishing services, such as powder coating, after the metal is formed.
+Roll forming companies sometimes offer assembly and finishing services, such as powder coating, after the metal is formed.

 See inside a roll forming company: